 - 8. The proposed emergency rules were reviewed by the Legislative Committee on Administrative Rules on September 25, 2002.
 This committee had the power under the deficit prevention act to reject any proposed reductions.
 Some members of the committee argued that there was no peril and that the emergency rule conflicted with the legislative intent not to cut the programs.
 Other members felt that the legislative desire to keep these programs had been overridden by an equally clear legislative intent to avoid a budgetary deficit which they classified as an emergency.
 The committee vote ended in a tie resulting in no action to block the cuts.
 Without a block, the cuts were authorized to proceed under the law. - 9.
 These emergency rules were to take effect on November 1, 2002 and remain in effect for 120 days until a permanent rule could replace it.
-On October 14, 2002, PATH sent a letter to all Medicaid and VHAP beneficiaries notifying them that as of November 1, 2002, chiropractic benefits would not be covered under the Medicaid program.
-Beneficiaries were told that they had a right to appeal and would continue to receive benefits until their hearings were resolved if they appealed before November 1, 2002.
+On October 14, 2002, PATH sent a letter to all VHAP beneficiaries notifying them that as of November 1, 2002, chiropractic benefits would not be covered under the VHAP program.
+Beneficiaries were told in that same written notice that they had a right to appeal and would continue to receive benefits until their hearings were resolved if they appealed before November 1, 2002.

-- On October 31, 2002, Vermont Legal Aid filed a class action lawsuit against the Agency of Human Services in which it was joined by the Vermont Chiropractic Association. suit filed by the plaintiffs argued that the legislature had unconstitutionally delegated its authority to the legislative branch; that PATH's new rules were in contravention of the will of the legislature; that PATH had violated regulations of the state Department of Banking, Insurance and Health Care administration requiring the inclusion of chiropractic coverage in insurance policies; that the new rules violated the federal Medicaid Act; and that the new rules were promulgated in violation of the Administrative Procedures Act.
+- On October 31, 2002, Vermont Legal Aid filed a class action lawsuit against the Agency of Human Services in which it was joined by the Vermont Chiropractic Association. suit filed by the plaintiffs argued that the legislature had unconstitutionally delegated its authority to the legislative branch; that PATH's new rules were in contravention of the will of the legislature; that PATH had violated regulations of the state Department of Banking, Insurance and Health Care Administration requiring the inclusion of chiropractic coverage in insurance policies; that the new rules violated the federal Medicaid Act; and that the new rules were promulgated in violation of the Administrative Procedures Act.
 A hearing was held on November 15, 2002 on the request for a preliminary injunction against the implementation of the new rules.
-The petitioner was not a named plaintiff in this lawsuit and has never been represented by an attorney in this matter. - 11.
-The petitioner's appeal was filed prior to November 1 and a hearing was held thereon on October 31, 2002.
-The petitioner, who is a Medicaid recipient, was engaged in a course of chiropractic treatment when the elimination notice was sent.
-She has subsequently become eligible for the Medicare Part B program which does cover chiropractic benefits with certain deductions and co-payments.
-Making these payments as well as making the Part B premium payment for such services is a financial hardship for the petitioner.
+The petitioner was a named plaintiff in this lawsuit, joining in with the chiropractic association. - 11.
+The petitioner's appeal was filed on October 14, 2002 and her hearing was held on October 31, 2002.
+The petitioner is a VHAP recipient who was in a serious motor vehicle accident in 2001 which injured her spine and left her in extreme pain.
+She has received regular chiropractic treatment for some time.
+She believes that chiropractic treatment is crucial to her mobility and function and has no income to pay for these treatments.